bnb-chain/zkbnb-reactjs-integration-example/README.md

 # zkBNB integration example
 This is a skeleton React app for the purpose of providing code examples for building a marketplace on zkBNB.
 It covers:
-- View sell orders and buying NFTs
-- View zkBNB inventory and BNB balance
+- [x] View wallet L1 And L2 BNB balance
+- [x] Depositing and withdrawing BNB and NFTs
-- Creating and cancelling sell orders
+- [] Depositing and withdrawing BEP20
+- [] Create collection on zkBNB
-- Minting on zkBNB
+- [] Minting NFT on zkBNB
-- Depositing and withdrawing BNB,ERC20 and NFTs
+- [] View sell orders and buying NFTs
+- [] Creating and cancelling sell orders

 ## Available Scripts